Axia-Tech/AXIA-wiki/docs/learn/learn-DOT.md

 These extrinsics are exposed from the Vesting pallet.

-If you are using AXIASolar-JS, when there are SOLAR available to vest for an account, then you will have the ability to unlock SOLAR which has already vested from the [Accounts](https://axiasolar.js.org/apps/#/accounts) page.
+If you are using AXIACoin-JS, when there are SOLAR available to vest for an account, then you will have the ability to unlock SOLAR which has already vested from the [Accounts](https://axiasolar.js.org/apps/#/accounts) page.